elmiko/elmiko.github.io/_posts/2017-07-29-conference-design-patterns.markdown

 I think it's great that more and more conferences are putting their videos on platforms that are free and easy to access (Youtube, Vimeo, etc).
 I totally dig it when a conference makes the recording available for download as well.
-It seems more and more the norm that conferences are following this trend.
+It seems more frequently the norm that conferences are following this trend.
 But for the few that are still hosting recordings on custom sites or behind login barriers I can only ask that you please reconsider, **set the recordings free!** =)